Countries: Iraq, United States

 Funder: U.S. Department of State

-Build mutual understanding between people of Iraq and the U.S.
+- Promote mutual understanding between the people of the United States and the people of Iraq;

 - Enable the participants to understand civic participation and rights and responsibilities in a democracy;

 - Promote community engagement among Iraqi youth;